On this page

 Investment property expenses your fund can’t claim

-The major investment property expenses that your fund can’t claim are:
+The major investment property expenses your fund can’t claim are:

 Tips to avoid common investment property tax deduction mistakes